Is there anyone who attended school in metro Denver who has not been to the remarkable Denver Museum of Nature & Science in City Park?

-FREE days are scattered throughout the year.
+While a membership is highly recommended to save money, there are also FREE days (and some nights from 5 p.m. to 10 p.m.) are scattered throughout the year.
+You an also use your Denver Public Library card to book a single-day membership for FREE.
 Do note that while admission is free on these days, it does not include the Planetarium or IMAX.

 The museum began as the modest private collection of a 19th century naturalist Edwin Carter in a Breckenridge cabin.
 He wanted to engage in and promote the scientific study of the birds and mammals of the Rocky Mountains.